mendhak/mendhak.github.io/_posts/2022-11-18-tls-13-old-android-devices.md

 ### Provider Installer, Google Play Services

 Several versions of Android already come with TLS versions _available_, just not _enabled_ by default.
 Enabling them for an application requires using something called the  [ProviderInstaller](https://developers.google.com/android/reference/com/google/android/gms/security/ProviderInstaller), which is invoked using `ProviderInstaller.installIfNeeded(context)`.
 Simple, but just one problem — the library is closed source and isn't eligible for use on F-Droid.

 ### Conscrypt Provider, Open Source

 [Conscrypt](https://github.com/google/conscrypt) is an open source library by Google that acts as a Java Security Provider (JSP).
-Unsurprisingly, I couldn't find any good documentation on JSPs, how they work, or why they're needed, but it was enough to understand that JSPs can be plugged in to your application and the Java Runtime will make use of them.
+Unsurprisingly, I couldn't find any good documentation on JSPs, how they work, or why they're needed, but it was enough to understand that JSPs can be plugged into your application and the Java Runtime will make use of them.
 The great part about Conscrypt is that it can work on Android devices as old as version 2.2!

 The library is available on maven, and once the library has been added to the application, using it is very simple,